 - 1Calculate Coverage Needs

 Start with your home's rebuild cost, not its market value.
-Construction prices have changed since you bought your property, and insuring based on market value leaves you underprotected or overpaying.
-Document your belongings room by room to determine accurate personal property coverage.
-Maine's harsh winters mean Portland and Bangor homeowners should add water backup protection for snowmelt flooding.
+Construction prices have changed since you bought your property, and insuring at market value leaves you underprotected or overpaying.
+Document your belongings room by room to nail down accurate personal property coverage.
+Portland and Bangor homeowners should add water backup protection for snowmelt flooding.

 - 2Research Rates and Discounts

 Get baseline estimates using MoneyGeek's Maine home insurance calculator before contacting insurers.
-This gives you negotiating power and helps spot overpriced quotes.
+It gives you negotiating power and helps spot overpriced quotes.
 Ask every provider about security system discounts, new home credits, claim-free bonuses and protective device reductions.
-Coastal Maine properties often qualify for storm shutter discounts given the state's nor'easter exposure.
+Coastal properties often qualify for storm shutter discounts given Maine's nor'easter exposure.

 - 3Compare Multiple Providers

 Gather quotes from at least three insurers and evaluate service quality alongside price.
-Low premiums mean nothing if your claim gets delayed or denied when you need coverage most.
-Research customer satisfaction rankings, claims processing timelines and financial stability scores.
-Maine's severe weather makes reliable claims handling worth paying slightly higher premiums.
+Low premiums mean nothing if your claim gets delayed or denied.
+Check customer satisfaction rankings, claims processing timelines and financial stability scores.
+Maine's severe weather makes reliable claims handling worth a slightly higher premium.

 - 4Bundle Your Policies

-Pairing home and auto coverage with the same insurer usually saves 10% to 25% on your combined premiums.
-This works especially well in Cumberland and York counties where competitive auto insurance rates exist.
-Your bundling discount applies to both policies, compounding your total savings.
+Pairing home and auto coverage with the same insurer saves 10% to 25% on your combined premiums.
+This works especially well in Cumberland and York counties, where competitive auto insurance rates exist.
+The discount applies to both policies.

 - 5Lower Your Risk Profile

-Add safety equipment like smoke detectors, security systems and storm shutters to qualify for premium reductions.
-Avoid filing small claims; maintaining a clean record saves $226 to $417 yearly compared to customers with claims.
-Fix your credit score to see dramatic savings.
+Add smoke detectors, security systems and storm shutters to qualify for premium reductions.
+Avoid filing small claims.
+A clean record saves $226 to $417 yearly compared to customers with claims on file.
+Credit score also matters.
 Improving from below fair to good credit cuts premiums by 68%, saving Maine homeowners over $3,000 annually.

 Calculate Maine Homeowners Insurance Costs: FAQ